SOP32/Leetcode/LC 1971 - Find if Path Exists in Graph/Notes.md

 ## DFS vs BFS

 - Both DFS and BFS can solve this.
-But BFS is preferred.
+But BFS is preferred in this problem.
 We just need any valid path, not all paths.

 | Graph Type     |  BFS                                 |  DFS                                 |
 |----------------|--------------------------------------------------|------------------------------------------------|